 Because this is the outline that was laid out by Romney here two months ago.

-And if these guys if these guys had laid down and consented to the Obama agenda while giving lip service to us the last seven years.
+And if these guys had laid down and consented to the Obama agenda while giving lip service to us the last seven years, if they had fought Obama's agenda as hard as they are fighting Trump, we wouldn't even need Trump right now.

-So that that's what really bugs me.
+So that's what really bugs me.

-It's not so much Cruz, but it's like when you start making alliances with these guys and following footprints that even Romney laid out it's like that that bugs You know the the irony to me and and again I've been accused of supporting everybody which is kind of amusing to me at times irritating at other times.
+It's not so much Cruz, but it's like when you start making alliances with these guys and following footprints that even Romney laid out, it's like that bugs.

-You know the headline remember all last week was oh Hannity's fighting with Cruz.
+You know, the headline, remember, all last week was, oh, Hannity's fighting with Cruz.

-Well Cruz was on my show last night and with no issues with Ted Cruz whatsoever.
+Well, Cruz was on my show last night and with no issues with Ted Cruz whatsoever.

-I mean we had a contentious moment on radio you know everyone could have a bad day.
+I mean, we had a contentious moment on radio.

-Anyway so today's headline is blame Sean Hannity for supporting Cruz and helping Hillary not for supporting Trump.
+Anyway, so today's headline is blame Sean Hannity for supporting Cruz and helping Hillary, not for supporting Trump.

-I can't I cannot win.
+I cannot win.

 The only thing I can do is really continue to stay focused on my original promise, my original pledge, which is to let you decide on your own.